WyroMotion/swerve/CONTRIBUTING.md

 ### Documentation

+* Documentation will be seperated into two categories
+    * High Level Documentation should be done in the organization Google Docs and used for high level behavior.
+    * Low Level Documentation should be done in the source code following the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and Doxygen syntax to output documents outside the source code TODO specify better
+* High Level Documentation
-* Documentation should be made for every large portion of the code to explain design philosiphy and expected behavior
+    * Documentation documents should be made for any large portion of the code base, and topics that require substainial background knowledge to understand

-* TODO add specifics
+    * Documentation should offer a background, high level design decisions, and any signifigant information about the implementation
+    * All documentation should be linked in the README.md file
+* Low Level Documentation
+    * Low level documentation should follow all commenting guidelines
+    * Low level documentation will be used to generate HTML files using `doxygen` to allow for easier searching and reading as the codbase continues to grow.
+      * New `doxygen` files should be generated upon a merge from `devel` to `master`